Sia Plastic Surgery? Singer Reveals A Youthful Face At Airport Amid Divorce

 — Emma Beth (@EmmaBeth_) March 23, 2017

-The singer and songwriter once told the New York Times that she hid her face from the public so that she would able to maintain her private life.
+The singer and songwriter once told the New York Times that she hid her face from the public so that she would be able to maintain her private life.

 “It’s horrible, I just wanted to have a private life.”